JKaypa/JKaypa/README.md

 ### <div align="center">I'm Jose Kaypa, a full-time full-stack developer 👨‍💻 from Colombia🚀</div>

-- 🌱 I’m currently learning Python, Django and Django RestFramework.
+- 🌱 I’m currently learning Java for the Backend.

 - ❓ Ask me about anything related to PERN stack and related technologies